Make your e-learning easy to localize – 5 practical tips

 Fewer words, and space around them, will allow for the languages that are up to 30% longer than English.

 A text-heavy page is hard to read in any language, and that same principle applies with e-learning.
 When you are working on your original, avoid the temptation to cram the text in – particularly within graphical elements.
 Many languages take up more linear space – the sentence delivering the same meaning is longer using the same font size, and some language character sets need more space to avoid using font sizes that make them hard to read.
-Here’s a very simple ‘classic’ example from when we all needed to learn how to use faxes.
+Here’s a very simple ‘classic’ example from when we all needed to learn how to use fax machines.

 In this example, although enough space was left around the English version to make the much longer German text ‘fit’, readability has been compromised because the line spacing has been reduced.
 Because of that, more time has been spent manually adjusting the layout after translation rather than relying on the flexibility being built into the Styles.

-The example also demonstrates that when you go through a localization process, it often makes you think again about the original, and spot ways to improve it; I think the author means “and any error reports”, not “including error reports”, and I remember one of the big risks of using a fax machine was that you might put the original in the machine facing the wrong way!
+The example also demonstrates that when you go through an e-learning localization process, it often makes you think again about the original, and spot ways to improve it; I think the author means “and any error reports”, not “including error reports”, and I remember one of the big risks of using a fax machine was that you might put the original in the machine facing the wrong way!

 Your e-learning probably contains lots of elements that appear throughout the course or across multiple courses.
 Make sure you have these all set up in the frameset repository or other component management function so that when the words they contain are translated, it will only need to be done once, and it can automatically ripple through the course.

-It not only reduces the amount of translation that will need to be done but also reduces the amount of post translation layout fixing and quality checking that will need to be done, and that can have a big impact on time, budget and quality.
+It not only reduces the amount of translation that will need to be done but also reduces the amount of post-translation layout fixing and quality checking that will need to be done, and that can have a big impact on time, budget and quality.

-Keep graphic and text elements separate in your authoring environment and think about whether you want your graphics to scale dynamically when translated strings that are longer replace the original.
+Keep graphic and text elements separate in your authoring environment, and think about whether you want your graphics to scale dynamically when translated strings that are longer replace the original.

-From a localization efficiency point of view, you will want any translatable elements of your e-learning to be automatically identified by the translation company’s CAT tool (Computer Assisted Translation tool – most usually SDL Trados Studio).
+From an e-learning localization efficiency point of view, you will want any translatable elements of your e-learning to be automatically identified by the translation company’s CAT tool (Computer Assisted Translation tool – most usually SDL Trados Studio).
 If you or they need to manually spot that there are words in graphics that may need translating, it’ll use up lots of time, introduce risks of non-translated text slipping through, and add budget to your project – every time you translate, and for every language!

 If the text elements can be identified automatically by the CAT tool, the tool can use tags around those text elements to protect them when the translator is viewing them so that the translated version will automatically appear in the right place when you or your localization partner ‘build’ the translated version of the e-learning – no need for any manual cut-and-paste.

 Now, this example shows quite a common e-learning authoring technique that can cause lots of head scratching during localization.
-You can imagine the e-learning designer thinking “I know; let’s use dice, each with a letter on, to spell out the word RISK.”
+You can imagine the e-learning designer thinking, “I know; let’s use dice, each with a letter on, to spell out the word RISK.”
 Very clever, but only in English.
 The RISIKO for Germany may need to be manually created.
-To avoid this, either use a graphics package that can automatically adjust to the ‘word’ it’s holding or simplify your original approach to conveying the concept.
+To avoid this, either use a graphics package that can automatically adjust to the ‘word’ it’s holding, or simplify your original approach to conveying the concept.

 When you are authoring, it’s too easy to use colloquial or culturally specific references and graphics.
 The issues are less to do with language as to do with location.
-Not all popular images or symbols are universal and many of them will be interpreted differently depending on the country and culture.
+Not all popular images or symbols are universal, and many of them will be interpreted differently depending on the country and culture.
 To avoid blunders, always remember to do your research, or make sure your localization partner will advise you.

 For example, an e-learning course may use an owl icon to symbolize knowledge or a strong academic performance.
 However, in many cultures, including some in India, owls are a bad omen or associated with stupidity.
-Linking back to our first tip, simplify (maybe to just a scholars cap) cultural references for a ‘global’ version before then creating local cultural references only if you need too.
+Linking back to our first tip, simplify (maybe to just a scholar’s cap) cultural references for a ‘global’ version before then creating local cultural references only if you need too.